A.R. Kane: Legacy and influence

 Critic Jason Ankeny described A.R.
 Kane as "arguably the most criminally under-recognized band of their era" and an important progenitor of such musical developments as shoegazing, trip hop, ambient dub and post-rock.
 The Guardian has called their work "some of the 80s' most extraordinary music" and noted their influence on subsequent artists such as My Bloody Valentine.
-The group have been recognized for breaking stereotypes about the styles accessible to black musicians at a time when most popular black artists were relegated to soul, reggae and hip hop.
+The group have been recognised for breaking stereotypes about the styles accessible to black musicians at a time when most popular black artists were relegated to soul, reggae and hip hop.
 Critic Simon Reynolds tentatively referred to A.R.
 Kane as "the great lost group of the 80s," while pointing out that the group in fact enjoyed fervent support in certain circles of the press and surrounding music scenes during the period.
 Reynolds later wrote that "A.R.
 Kane weren't a rock band in the conventional sense [...they] were more like an experimental guitar pop unit who loved to push the recording studio to its limits."
-Their work was characterized by frieze as "dreamy experimental pop."
+Their work was characterised by frieze as "dreamy experimental pop."
 Pitchfork wrote that, "embracing dub, soul and paisley pop, A.R.
 Kane pushed boundaries most of their contemporaries completely ignored."

 Bands such as Seefeel, Slowdive, Long Fin Killie, Dubstar, and the Veldt/Apollo Heights have cited A.R.
 Kane as an influence.